VallariAg/Blog/content/blog/open-source-programs/index.md

 ---
 title: "A Mostly Harmless experience with open-source programs"
 date: "2023-04-15T22:12:03.284Z"
-description: "Sharing my personal journey of interning with Google Summer of Code, Outreachy, and attending Grace Hopper Open Source Day."
+description: "Sharing my personal journey of interning with Google Summer of Code, Outreachy, and attending Grace Hopper Celebration Open Source Day."
 ---

 In this space, I'll be unfolding my journey through various open-source programs.
 I'll be skipping the technical nitty-gritty because I want the spotlight on the journey itself.